2 min read

 A network of Ethereum nodes is called Ethereum blockchain.
 To interact with Etherum blockchain, these nodes expose APIs which are available using web3.py library.

-In addition, we will need a running Ethereum node, therefore, we will use QuickNode’s free version.
-Just sign up here and get the node URL.
+In addition, we will need a running Ethereum node, therefore, we will connect to one using QuickNode’s free plan.
+Sign up here and create an Ethereum endpoint.

 We will use web3.py to get the latest Ethereum block number.
 For this, we will use the code snippet given below.